Peter-Staadecker/Acronym-Symphony-in-the-Keys-of-D-C-F/README.md

 # Acronym-Symphony-in-the-Keys-of-D-C-F

+***WARNING***
+This program relied on free data from Financial Modelling Prep.
+Unfortunately, in late 2025, Financial Modelling Prep limited which type of data will have free access.
+As a result, the program is no longer able to run and is withdrawn from use.
+The remainder of the readme file is for historical purposes only.

 A program that calculates the IRR and NPV of share purchases using past EPS growths projected into the future.

 The goal of the program: